 NOTE: If you modify a SQL statement for an imported dataset, any samples based on the old SQL statement are invalidated.

 - The Transformer page reverts to displaying the most recently collected sample that is currently valid.

 You can generate a new sample of the same type through the Samples panel.
 If no sample is valid, you must generate a new sample before you can open the dataset.

 A sample that is invalidated is listed under the Unavailable tab.
 It cannot be selected for use.
 If subsequent steps make it valid again, it re-appears in the Available tab.

-Cloud Dataprep currently supports the following sampling methods.
+Cloud Dataprep by TRIFACTA INC. currently supports the following sampling methods.